 Students work on a range of short projects to improve their skills in data handling and presentation as well as longer projects, which encourage students to research technology projects, of their own choosing, in more depth.
-Students are encouraged to develop proactive learning habits that will enable them to keep their technology skills current over the course of time virtual reality, social media, mobile computing, GPS and mapping systems, data handling, copyright issues, privacy issues, Google applications, data visualisation, ergonomics, hardware specifications and backup strategies.
-Students are assessed on the degree to which they can:
+Students are encouraged to develop proactive learning habits that will enable them to keep their technology skills current over the course of time.

+Student work often includes topics such as: virtual reality, social media, mobile computing, GPS and mapping systems, data handling, copyright issues, privacy issues, Google applications, data visualisation, ergonomics, hardware specifications and backup strategies.